 - A. Accessory Use.
 An accessory use is a land use that both serves and is customarily incidental and subordinate to a principal use, as defined in Section 16-160-020.
 Accessory uses may be established only after the principal use of the property is established, and must be on the same parcel as the principal use. - B. Accessory Structure.
 An accessory structure is a building or other structure that both serves and is incidental and subordinate to a principal use or principal structure, as defined in Section 16-160-020.
 Except as otherwise allowed in this chapter, accessory structures must be constructed in conjunction with or after the principal structure or principal use is established, and must be on the same parcel as the principal use or structure. - 1.
 In the R-1 Single Family District an accessory structure is allowed on a lot across the street or road from a principal residential use.
-The lot must align directly or diagonally with existing residential lot with the principal structure and both lots must be under the same ownership. - 2.
+At least a portion or a point of the lot must directly align with the extension across the street or road of the lot lines of the existing residential lot with the principal structure and both lots must be under the same ownership. - 2.
 One accessory structure per lot not to exceed 800 square feet. - 3.
 The accessory structure shall be similar in appearance and construction to the residential structure to which it is subordinate. - 4.
 Prior to the issuance of a zoning permit, the lot on which the accessory structure is proposed shall be deed restricted so as to treat use and transfer of ownership of the 2 lots as one.
-This restriction can only be removed by consent of both the Town Board and the Planning and Zoning Committee. - C. Applicable Regulations and Standards.
-Unless other expressly stated, accessory uses and structures are subject to the same regulations and standards as apply to principal uses and structures on the subject parcel.
+This restriction can only be removed by consent of both the Town Board and the Planning and Zoning Committee. - C. Agricultural Accessory Structure: A building, structure, or improvement that is (a) located on a farm, (b) subordinate to an agricultural use, and (c) either integral or incidental to an agricultural use.
+A farm residence is not considered an agricultural accessory structure.
+Agricultural accessory structures include, but are not limited to: